 There’s a lot we can write about Russia.
-After all, it is the world’s largest country that is transcontinental and spans from Europe to Asia.
-With 6.602 million square miles to explore, it will take you multiple trips to discover what this vast country has to offer and even then, you’ll still struggle to see it all.
+After all, it is the world’s largest transcontinental country and spans from Europe to Asia.
+With 6.602 million square miles to explore, it will take you multiple trips to discover what this vast country has to offer, and even then, you’ll still struggle to see it all.

 добро пожаловать – Welcome to Russia

 Moscow is the capital of Russia, which is famous for its Red Square and Kremlin.
 Both are strong symbols of Russia’s power, and they are located close to Moscow’s other iconic building, Saint Basil’s Cathedral.
 But beyond the top icons, the city is filled with old and new.
 History paves the streets with Soviet reminders, but modernity pushes the city forward.